Updated May 20, 2016

 Most states require you to use state exemptions when you file for bankruptcy.
 But certain states allow you to choose between federal and state bankruptcy exemptions.
 However, even if your state gives you a choice, you must pick one system or the other (you cannot mix and match).

-Currently, the following states offer you a choice between federal and state exemptions: Alaska, Arkansas, Connecticut, the District of Columbia, Hawaii, Kentucky, Massachusetts, Michigan, Minnesota, New Hampshire, New Jersey, New Mexico, New York, Pennsylvania, Rhode Island, Texas, Vermont, Washington, and Wisconsin.
+Currently, the following states offer you a choice between federal and state exemptions: Alaska, Arkansas, Connecticut, the District of Columbia, Hawaii, Kentucky, Massachusetts, Michigan, Minnesota, New Hampshire, New Jersey, New Mexico, New York, Oregon, Pennsylvania, Rhode Island, Texas, Vermont, Washington, and Wisconsin.

 The answer depends on the amount and type of property you own as well as the specific exemptions of your state.
 The federal bankruptcy exemptions are the same regardless of where you live.
 However, each state has its own unique set of bankruptcy exemptions.